Security Jobs in Michigan differ by location and job duties, but there are many roles available with all levels of training and education.

 Michigan is made up of two peninsulas known as the Upper Peninsula and Lower Peninsula.
 Four of the Great Lakes border Michigan contributing to the nickname of the Great Lake State.
 The Mackinaw Bridge spans the Straits of Mackinac connecting the two peninsulas for vehicle traffic.
 The Blue Water Bridge spans the St. Clair River connecting Port Huron to Sarnia, Canada.
 The International Bridge crosses the St. Mary’s River connecting Sault.
 Ste.
 Marie, Michigan to the Ontario, Canada city of the same name, Sault.
 Ste.
 Marie.
 Two major international connections from Detroit to Windsor, Canada are the Detroit-Windsor Tunnel, which runs under the Detroit River and spanning the same river; the Ambassador Bridge.
 The Ambassador Bridge is the #1 international border crossing in North America.

-Although still the headquarters for the “Big Three” automakers, GM, Ford and Chrysler, Michigan lost jobs in the automotive manufacturing sector on top of losing 0.6% of its population in the U.S. 2010 Census.
+Although still the headquarters for the “Big Three” automakers, GM, Ford, and Chrysler, Michigan lost jobs in the automotive manufacturing sector on top of losing 0.6% of its population in the U.S. 2010 Census.
 The economy; however, has begun to stabilize and diversify.

-Security Jobs Outlook
+Security Jobs and Career Outlook

-The U.S. Bureau of Labor Statistics (BLS) May 2012 report stated security guard positions are expected to increase 18% by 2020.
+The U.S. Bureau of Labor Statistics (BLS) May 2021 report stated security guard positions are expected to increase by 15 percent by 2030.
 In the Transportation Security Screeners division of the BLS report, Michigan is listed with 1,110 currently employed.
-Under the Security Guards division a total of 22,330 are employed.
-An 18% increase for security jobs in these two areas equates to over 4,000 new jobs.
+Under the Security Guards division, a total of 21,290 are employed.

 |Location||Total Security Guard Employment||Average Salary|